 Head Veterinarian and Director

 Robin graduated from Texas A&M University with a Doctor of Veterinary Medicine degree and Bachelor of Biomedical Science, Veterinary Science.
 She has been in practice for over 25 years.
-Robin has worked in a variety of environments including Racing NSW as a race day vet, in the breeding shed of several large horse studs both in Texas and Australia.
-She also has a great love of native wildlife working with Australian Walkabout Wildlife Park, Blackbutt Reserve and Australian Reptile Park.
+Robin has worked in a variety of environments including emergency small animal medicine, the horse racing industry and as a horse stud vet.
+She has a great love of native wildlife and works with Australian Walkabout Wildlife Park, Blackbutt Reserve and Australian Reptile Park.

 She discovered her love for travel shortly after graduation.
-She is a certified scuba diver and that allowed travels all over the globe inn search of the perfect dive site.
+She is a certified scuba diver and has travelled all over the globe in search of the perfect dive site.

 Robin's achievements also include:

 Wildlife Rehabilitation Award 2017 - Australian Wildlife Society

 Business Manager, Canine Myofunctional Therapist and Director

 Gabriela combines her finance and human resources skills with a passion for all animal welfare.

 It was this combination that gave traction to the concept of a mixed practice animal hospital able to cater to a wide range of animals large, small, domestic and wild.
 As a team with distinctive skill sets, Gabriela joined up with Robin and Michelle to create Somersby Animal Hospital.

 Gabriela has a Canine Myofunctional Therapist.
 Canine Myofunctional Therapy (CMT) is a therapeutic treatment that integrates specialised remedial massage of soft tissues and stretching techniques; it encourages proper muscle function and aids restricted joint movement by addressing muscular dysfunction.
 It also helps in the treatment of common musculoskeletal problems.